itsjeyd/wikitrans-pootle/README.md

 ![WT login](https://raw.github.com/itsjeyd/wikitrans-pootle/master/screenshots/login.png)

-You can use the superuser credentials created during the initialization step to log in:

-- Username: `admin`
-- Password: `admin`
+Enter the superuser credentials you provided when you first ran the `syncdb` command.

 After successful login, you will be taken to your "Dashboard":